WCC-Seminar/Comparative/PrologProblems/1-lists.md

 mydrop l n = drop' l n 1 -- drop 2 [1,2,3,4,5,6] -> [2,3,4,5,6]
 ```

-### 1.17 Split a list into two parts; the length of th efirst part is given.
+### 1.17 Split a list into two parts; the length of the first part is given.

 #### Python
 ```python